flenniken/collections/docs/collection-maker.md

 Here are the steps you can use to collect the files with the Mac Photos app.

+♫ Note: you can select the images ahead of time by creating a photo album on your phone.

 * launch Photos
 * select 8 to 20 images.
 Use the cmd-click to add to the selection.
 * select export menu: File > Export > Export Unmodified Originals for 20 Photos